krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 the observation window[^F6].

 [^F6]: It is equally valid to define $N$ as the number of distinct _presences_ in the observation window.
 For example for the signal $P2$ in [@fig:presence-invariant-continuous], this corresponds to asking if $N=5$ (if we count the disjoint presences individually) or $N=3$ (if we count the signals).
 These give different values for $\bar{m}$ and $\iota$ but their product _still equals_ $\delta$, as long as a single consistent definition of N is used.

+    As we show in [The Generalized Presence Invariant](./generalized_presence_invariant.html)
+  $N$ can be a dicrete counting measure on the signal domain.

     This is ultimately a modeling decision that depends on what you are trying to measure.
 By default we will assume that $N$ is measured at the signal granularity.

 Now let's consider the quantity
 $$